midnite81/core/docs/HelperClasses/ClassRetriever.md

   class does not extend any other class.
 - implements (array): An array of fully-qualified interface names that the current class implements.
 - traits (array): An array of fully-qualified trait names that the current class uses.
+- isAbstract (bool): Whether the class is abstract.